MartinPerez/paper_nba_authorea_sync/Simpcomp_experiment_Simpcomp_background_Simpcomp__.md

 + Check FIR model for the phrases profile of activation with different levels.

 + Check nonlinear fitted function \cite{Wager_2005} on list conditions and phrase conditions.
 It could be that list and phrase conditions exhibit nonlinear increase in activations at different rates or in different phrase moments (This could be a clear indicator of composition even though both lists and phrases increase activation).
 Also it could be that linear increase signal encoding of a particular item or combination of items.
 Important to visualize distribution of beta magnitude change patterns in the ROIs and not only the beta magnitudes.

++ Check other main effects and details in ANOVA.